TheJavaCoder/TheJavaCoder/README.md

 </p>

 ### *Commits:*
-Word cloud of the top 10 words in each github repo
+Word cloud of the top 10 words in each github repo </br>
+(Size is by total usage, Color is per repo, Brightness is determined by usage in that repo) </br>
 <p align="center">
 <img src="https://raw.githubusercontent.com/TheJavaCoder/TheJavaCoder/main/static/test.png">
 </p>